Canadian National Railroad, Chicago, IL

 Item: 1-J Price: $50.00

-Nice block lettering and carmel patina.
+Nice stamp marks and caramel patina.

 History